Junkers Jumo 211

-The Jumo 211 was a German inverted V-12 aircraft engine, Junkers Motoren's primary aircraft engine of World War II.
+The Jumo 211 was a German inverted V12 aircraft engine, Junkers Motoren's primary aircraft engine of World War II.
 It was the direct competitor to the Daimler-Benz DB 601 and closely paralleled its development.
 While the Daimler-Benz engine was mostly used in single-engined and twin-engined fighters, the Jumo engine was primarily used in bombers such as Junkers' own Ju 87 and Ju 88, and Heinkel's H-series examples of the Heinkel He 111 medium bomber.
 It was the most-produced German aero engine of the war, with almost 70,000 examples completed.

 Design and development

 The Jumo 211 was developed by Dr. Franz Josef Neugebauer as scaled-up successor to the earlier Jumo 210.
 The 210 was Germany's first modern aviation engine, with three valves per cylinder, a cast crankcase, and supercharger as standard.
 When it was designed in the early 1930s, its 700 PS design power was a relatively common power rating and many pre-war German designs were based around it.
 As it was further developed, the 210G introduced a piston-driven direct fuel injection, allowing it to reach its full potential.

 The 1930s saw rapid improvement in aircraft performance and great increases in size.
 In 1934, even before the new Jumo 210 had completed its acceptance tests, the RLM sent out a request for a new 1,000 PS-class engine of about 500 kg weight.
 Both Jumo and Daimler-Benz responded, and in order to reach service before the new Daimler-Benz DB 600, the Jumo team decided to make their new design as similar as possible to their 210H model, currently in testing.

 The resulting Jumo 211 was first prototyped at Jumo's Dessau plant in 1935 and started testing in April 1936.
 Like the 210H, it featured a mechanical direct fuel injection system using small pistons driven off the crankshaft, three valves per cylinder, and an inverted V layout.
 It also had an open-cycle cooling system, working at atmospheric pressure.
 Limited production of the 1,000 PS Jumo 211A started in April 1937 at Dessau, with just over 1,000 completed before full production was started at Magdeburg in July.

 Three models were provided with varied settings for its two-speed supercharger, tuned for different low- versus high-altitude performance.
 The first prototype aircraft powered by the 211A appeared in late 1937.
 Development of the 211 continued with the 211B being released in 1938, with a slightly increased maximum RPM of 2,400 which boosted power to 1200 PS (1184 HP).
 The later 211C and 211D differed primarily in the propeller gear ratios and other features.